MCavigli/Art_Attacc_PROTOTYPE/README.md

 ![](https://imgur.com/OwCJWyP.jpg)

 ### Directions
-The experience is currently unable to try out as I'm having trouble building it from Unity.

 [Click here](https://www.dropbox.com/s/d1o8tjrlab61xzw/art_attacc.mov?dl=0) to watch a video demonstration of the project.

 Nevertheless, here are the directions on how to play.